Tekoph/.github/.github/ISSUE_TEMPLATE/bug_report_minor.md

 ---

-**Description**
+**Summary**
-A clear and concise description of the actual behavior in the system which is supposed to be a defect.
+A clear and concise description of the issue being reported.

 **Steps to Reproduce**